Close Resources

 Outcome: Initial Outcome

 Beyond nutritional education, the cooking classes fostered peer-to-peer relationships and enhanced socio-emotional health.
-Cooking together requires communication, teamwork, and mutual support, which strengthened the students' social skills and built a sense of community.
-Studies have shown that participation in cooking programs can lead to significant improvements in emotional well-being among children, including enhanced psychosocial health. ?cite?turn0search3??
+Cooking together requires communication, teamwork, and mutual support, which strengthens the students' social skills and builds a sense of community.
+Studies have shown that participation in cooking programs can lead to significant improvements in emotional well-being among children, including enhanced psychosocial health.

 Stories by Megan Gullett